Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: System Model

 \section{System Model}

-In this section, we first describe the basic federated learning model in Section \ref{subsec:model}.
-Next, we introduce the multi-round secure aggregation problem for federated learning and define the key metrics to evaluate the performance of a multi-round secure aggregation protocol in Section \ref{subsec:multi-round_SA}.
+We first describe the basic FL model in Section \ref{subsec:model}.
+Next, we introduce the multi-round secure aggregation problem for FL and define the key metrics to evaluate the performance of a multi-round secure aggregation protocol in Section \ref{subsec:multi-round_SA}.